Searches for Connections between Dark Matter and High-Energy Neutrinos with IceCube: Results

 Despite the different treatment of the systematic uncertainties and different statistical interpretations of them, the resulting frequentist and Bayesian results were found to be numerically comparable.
 To allow for better comparison with previous results, we report the frequentist results for the decay and annihilation scenarios, and the Bayesian results for the scattering scenario.

 The constraints on the velocity-averaged self-annihilation cross-section for annihilation can be found in Fig.~\ref{fig:annihilation_limits} and the constraints on dark matter lifetime for decay in Fig.~\ref{fig:decay_limits}.
 The constraints on dark matter-neutrino coupling constant for scattering considering the case of the fermion-vector interaction and scalar-fermion interaction in Fig.~\ref{fig:scattering_limits}.
+All contours are drawn as 1dof per fixed mass.

-The constraints were also computed for other halo profiles: Burkert~\cite{Burkert:1995yz} and Navarro, Frenk \& White (NFW)~\cite{Navarro:1995iw}.
+The constraints were also computed for other halo profiles: Burkert~\cite{Burkert_1995} and Navarro, Frenk \& White (NFW)~\cite{Navarro:1995iw}.
 The NFW and our baseline Einasto profiles are nearly identical and yield comparable results.
 The Burkert profile yields a significantly lower dark matter density in the galactic core, implying weaker constraints.
 For dark matter decay and scattering, which depend on the column density, this leads to slightly weaker constraints by around 10\%.
 For dark matter annihilation, the effect is much more significant and the limits are worse by a factor as large as three.
 The limits assuming the Burkert profile can be found in the Appendix~\ref{sec:appendix_profiles}.

 The main source of background for this analysis are the astrophysical neutrinos.
 Since the source and the spectral shape of these neutrinos are not well understood, this analysis is performed assuming a simple isotropic power-law model.
-This model is found to be compatible with the observed data~\cite{Abbasi:2020jmh}.
+This model is found to be compatible with the observed data~\cite{Abbasi_2021}.
 However, in order to test the robustness of the derived limits with respect to the astrophysical flux assumption, an isotropic double power-law astrophysical flux model is assumed.
 The normalization and the power-law indices of the two components are taken as free variables in the likelihood and the limits are recomputed for a few benchmark cases.
 Since additional free parameters are being introduced into the model, the limits do get weaker as expected.
 For annihilation and decay, the effect only seems to be significant for dark matter masses above $\SI{1}\PeV$.

+The dark matter-neutrino results shown in Fig.~\ref{fig:scattering_limits} are qualitatively comparable to previous IceCube HESE results~\cite{Arguelles:2017atb}.
+However, there is a notable distinction of the signal definition in the parameter space where cosmology gives stronger bounds than IceCube.
+This analysis includes detector systematic uncertainties and uses updated event directions \citep{Abbasi_2021}, whereas the previous one does not.